sgrieve/GEG6230/handbook/handbook.md

 ## Assignment 3

-**GIS portfolio:** Complete a series of GIS tasks, compiling the results into a brief report.
+**GIS project:** Complete a series of GIS tasks, compiling the results into a brief report.

 **Assessment weighting:** 45%